<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Funds for Maintenance and Repairs

 A rental home is no different than the one you live in—things will break.
 Budget ahead of time for necessary repairs and upkeep.
-If you hire a property manager, they’ll already expect you to have this in order for them to help you manage the rental.
+If you hire a property manager, they’ll already expect you to have funds in order for them to help you manage the rental.

-Learn more in 8 Lessons for the First-Time Landlord
+Learn more in 8 Lessons for the First-Time Landlord.

 With home listings, a local business directory, and resource articles packed full of information on home buying, renting, becoming a landlord, and more, we’ll help you as you make this next step toward expanding your investments.